-Employment and consumer confidence remain at a high level in Finland, and the market environment is positive.
-If the health care and social welfare reform is delayed, demand in public outsourcings is expected to grow.
-Should the reform move forward it would enable private service providers to offer publicly funded health center services basically similar to the current services.
-Corporate customers keep up a steady demand, and the relative share of preventive services is increasing.
-Private customer demand likewise remains at a steady level but new capacity on the market decreases Terveystalo's revenue growth.
+Employment and consumer confidence remain at a high level in Finland, In 2018, revenue grew by 8.2 percent, amounting to EUR 402.7 (372.1) and the market environment is positive.
+If the health care and social million.
+The acquisition of Diacor in March 2017 again contributed sigwelfare reform is delayed, demand in public outsourcings is expected nificantly to revenue growth.
+In addition, the favorable development of to grow.
+Should the reform move forward it would enable private serpreventative occupational health services promoted revenue growth. vice providers to offer publicly funded health center services basically The growth of preventive services is supported, for example, by My Health Plan, the new digital health and treatment plan launched last similar to the current services.
+Corporate customers keep up a steady demand, and the relative share of preventive services is increasing. spring, with as many as approximately 170,000 plans already prepared.
+Private customer demand likewise remains at a steady level but new Sales of well-being services and digital services increased substantially as well.
+There was no significant change in the number of occupational capacity on the market decreases Terveystalo's revenue growth.
 This capacity growth has reached its peak, however.
-These views are based on the expected market development within the next six months, compared to the last six months.
+These views are based health care end customers when compared to the reference period. on the expected market development within the next six months, \The statutory task of occupational health care is to prevent work-related adverse health effects compared to the last six months.